Show summary Hide summary

 Little facts and anecdotes about Shanon

 The first name Shanon is also that of a teenager whose fate recently touched France, with a tragic story that shook many people in 2024 in Oise.
 It’s heartbreaking, but it gives a very human and real dimension to this first name, which evokes fragility and the importance of protecting our young generations.
-This recent, painful news raises many questions about our society and how we listen to and protect teenagers.
+This recent, painful news raises many questions about our society and about how we listen to and protect teenagers.

 - 💧 Associated with the longest river in Ireland